diazrenata/icemaps/README.md

     - `N_1_earth.png`, `S_1_earth.png`, etc: Small views looking down on the north or south poles.
 Numbers correspond to calendar months.
 - `processed_maps/sea_ice` contains processed .pngs from the Sea Ice dataset, named according to the same conventions as the Blue Marble data.
 - `process_maps.ipynb` contains code to produce the files in `processed_maps` from the raw files in `csv_maps` and `jpg_maps`.
-- `replication.ipynb` contains instructions for replicating this process.
+- `replicate.ipynb` contains instructions for replicating this process.

 ## Credits